Startup Team – How to Make One Work in 4 Steps

 It is not the easiest task to let someone in your team, especially at the very beginning.
 Hiring the wrong person has a lot of consequences, and some may decide to leave things the way they are just in order to avoid the negative aftermath.
 But can you really advance if you go along that path?
 Probably not.
 When the workload becomes overload, and you and your co-founder realize that you don’t have the time or skills to do absolutely everything, it’s time to invite new players in.

 You will be amazed how much productivity will come from hiring someone to focus on, for example, sales and marketing.
 You and your co-founder will have more time to deal with things in your area of expertise.
-Moreover, you will have time to relax and realized when it’s time to welcome another employee.
+Moreover, you will have time to relax and realize when it’s time to welcome another employee.

 2. Whom to hire